clearent/android-idtech-sdk/README.md

 4 - Implement the ApplicationContext interface.

 5 - Use the DeviceFactory to get an object based on the device you have.
+This object will be used by your app to interact with the reader.

 6 - Call the device_configurePeripheralAndConnect() method.